songpoemHQ/songpoem.github.io/_pages/index.md

     url: "/platform/sharing"
     casestudy_url: "/platform/sharing"
   - title: "Membership or Subscription Platform"
-    description: "A user will be a member, Can be a free member or pay a subscription fee to access premium services.
-The goal will be to ensure member is using the platform."
+    description: "A user can be a free member or pay a subscription fee to access premium services.
+The goal is to ensure member is using the platform for a long term."
     url: "/platform/membership"
     casestudy_url: "/platform/membership"
 songpoem_modules_intro: